 A dog guard is a must-have for any driver who owns a dog.
 Without a barrier, many dogs will leap into the cabin of the car.
-This not only risks damaging upholstery with mud and claw scratches but can also be very dangerous for the dog and potentially cause an accident.
+This not only risks damaging upholstery with mud and claw scratches but can also be very dangerous and can potentially cause an accident.

 What is it?